Everything is local home grown "organic/ sustainable/ permacultured/ biodynamic/ synergistically" as possible. We grow as much fermentables as we can.

 Found some rolls of silage from Armstrong way

 No weeding was required once the silage got rolled out.
 Silage is sauerkraut for cows.
 They produce twice as much milk and are never sick because of this fermented grass.
-I wonder if kraut does the same for lactating humans.
+I wonder if

 Best helper!